-Spidey himself flies past Large Ham and straight into this in the first issue of Marvel Knights Spider-Man, during his fight with the Green Goblin.
+Narm: Spidey himself flies past Large Ham and straight into this in the first issue of Marvel Knights Spider-Man, during his fight with the Green Goblin.
 "WHO'S YOUR DADDY NOW, MR. OSBORN?!
 WHO'S YOUR DADDY NOW?!"

 And more after it, such as Spidey somehow being dumb to realize he was drinking alcohol and not soda as he first thought, resulting in a one night stand.

-And yet surprisingly averted when he backhanded a pregnant Mary Jane.
+Surprisingly averted when he backhanded a pregnant Mary Jane.
 Though long-time fans understandably criticize this one moment, you're not likely to find any writers willing to reference it in any way.
 Hank Pym would surely and understandably be envious of that.